SK1330/Translate-Document-using-GCP/README.md

 ## Prerequisites
-1. Install Pyhton and Pip
+1. Install Pyhton and Pip and pandas
 2. Create a GCP Account (Google Cloud Platform)

 ## Usuage